The Future of Manufacturing – with SwipeGuide CEO Willemijn Schneyder

 Willemijn, thanks so much for the interview.
 What about your work excites you the most?

 We’re really excited about what’s happening in the industry today.
 The manufacturing and heavy machinery industries are moving away from a human-powered, mechanical workforce to become an automated shop floor with tech-savvy workers.

 Any company’s goal is to be competitive in a connected, data-driven, and ultimately more productive world.
 But as technology evolves, they’re left with very real problems.
 Obsolete hardware, difficulty capturing and sharing knowledge, and integration with a new generation of workers all cause major issues for modern businesses.

 Very interesting.
 Could you talk a bit more about these pain points?
-What are some of the biggest challenges facing the manufacturing industry in 2019?
+What are some of the biggest challenges facing the manufacturing industry today?